nrmalone/QueegBot/README.md

 Cynicism and joking aside, this is a passion project Discord bot that my little brother and I are developing for our own server, but we might make it a public bot in the future.
 ### Planned Games/Features
 Not started ◍ | ◐ in progress | ◯ complete
 - Bingo ◍
 - Blackjack ◍
 - Poker ◍
 - Preprogrammed reaction images/inside jokes ◍
 - Audio playback ◐
 - Simple RNG gimmicks (i.e. dice rolls, coin flip) ◍
 ### Dependencies
 - [discord.py](https://github.com/Rapptz/discord.py)
 ### Change Notes
-1.0.0   04-20-22 11:00am    Initial commit
+1.0.0   04-20-22 11:00am    Initial commit<br>
-1.0.1   04-20-22 1:00pm     Added simple jukebox
+1.0.1   04-20-22 1:00pm     Added simple jukebox<br>